luceCoding/Programming-Interview-Questions-in-Python/real_interview_questions/Google/Longest_movie_title.md

 ```

 # EXPLAINATION
 This is another graph problem.
 Make an adjacent list for each title.
-You may need need a hash table to help you perform this, mainly a hash table with first word as the key and the title as the value.
+You may need a hash table to help you perform this, mainly a hash table with first word as the key and the title as the value.

 Then create a method that goes through all the titles and performs a DFS.
 When using a DFS on a graph, you will need a stack/recursion to keep the current longest title found so far.
 For each neighbor, we will call a DFS and concat the result from that search to our title and check if that new result is better than our result found so far.